wp-plugins/event-organiser-csv/readme.txt

 = Limitations =
 Current limitations apply.
 See the examples folder for an archetypal CSV file

-* All dates are read using DateTime.
+* All dates are read using PHP's DateTime.
 While various formats are supported, Y-m-d (e.g. 2013-12-31) formats are **strongly** recommended
 * Starts dates must be provided in Y-m-d (e.g. 2013-12-31) for all day events and also include a time-component (e.g. 2013-12-31 11:30pm) for non-all-day events.
 There is no prescribed format for the time but 24-hour time is recommended.
 You do not need to specify seconds.
 * Include/exclude dates should be given as comma-seperated list of dates in Y-m-d format.